Francis Keith-Falconer, 8th Earl of Kintore

-Francis Alexander Keith-Falconer, 8th Earl of Kintore, 10th Lord Falconer of Halkerton, 8th Lord Keith of Inverurie and Keith Hall, Chief of Clan Keith (7 June 1828 - 18 July 1880), was a Scottish aristocrat.
+Francis Alexander Keith-Falconer, 8th Earl of Kintore, Chief of Clan Keith (7 June 1828 - 18 July 1880), was a Scottish aristocrat.

 Early life

 Keith-Falconer was born on 7 June 1828.
 He was the second son of Anthony Keith-Falconer, 7th Earl of Kintore and, his second wife, Louisa (née Hawkins), Countess of Kintore.
 After his parents divorced in 1840, his mother remarried to Dr. B. North Arnold (but died a year later in 1841).
 His elder brother was Lt.
 Hon.
 William Adrian Keith-Falconer, styled Lord Inverurie.
 His younger brother was Maj.
 Hon.
 Charles James Keith-Falconer, Commissioner of the Inland Revenue and his only sister was Lady Isabella Catherine Keith-Falconer (the wife of Henry Grant of Congalton).

 His paternal grandparents were William Keith-Falconer, 6th Earl of Kintore and the former Maria Bannerman (daughter of Sir Alexander Bannerman, 6th Baronet).
 His mother was the youngest daughter of Francis Hawkins of Bareilly, Bengal, India.